 Economics: Economists study how resources are distributed.
 This may be macroeconomics; how money supply, governments, businesses, consumers etc interact with each other on a national and international scale, or microeconomics; how individual consumers and companies etc interact.

 International Relations: The world appears to be in a state of change.
 International Relations taster sessions will explore questions concerning the changing world order.
 Is it true that America is in decline and others, such as China, on the rise?
 Are states still the main centres of power in the world today?
 How about multi-national companies?
 Who or what may influence international events most?
+Who or what may hold the key to global power in the future?

 Developmental Psychology will give you the opportunity to think about how we develop attachments to our families, as well as the chance to plan your own psychological experiment, which will involve considering some of the ethical dilemmas which can arise in such scientific, ‘knowledge-seeking’ activities.